Setting Up Your Environment

 If it worked, it will echo the current PATH setting as a set of colon-separated values, beginning with your additions.

-# Install NPM (Node Package Manager)
+# Install npm (Node Package Manager)

-NPM may or may not have been installed with Node.
+npm should have been installed with Node.
 Try:

 If you get a "not found" error, run this: